 The ninth ingredient is sunflower oil.
 This oil is nutritionally similar to safflower oil.
 Since these oils are high in omega-6 fatty acids and contain no omega-3’s, they’re considered less nutritious than canola or flaxseed oils.

 Sunflower oil is notable for its resistance to heat damage during cooking.

 There are several different types of sunflower oil, some better than others.
 Without knowing more, it’s impossible to judge the quality of this ingredient.

-In addition, we notice tuna oil.
+First, we find tuna oil.
 Fish oil is naturally rich in the prized EPA and DHA type of omega-3 fatty acids.
 These two high quality fats boast the highest bio-availability to dogs and humans.

 Depending on its level of freshness and purity, fish oil should be considered a commendable addition.

-Judging by its ingredients alone, Wellmade Homestyle Meals Dog Food looks like an average product.
+Based on its ingredients alone, Wellmade Homestyle Meals Dog Food looks like an above-average canned product.

-As a group, the brand features an average protein content of 35% and a mean fat level of 16%.
+As a group, this product line features an average protein content of 35% and a mean fat level of 16%.
 Together, these figures suggest a carbohydrate content of 41% for the overall product line.